 Material from video-lecture presentations, the exercises, course Web pages, videos and animations, book chapters and emails are all fair game for unit quizzes and the final exam.
 The book chapters are keyed both to the video-lecture presentations and the online units, and reading the chapters is the best way to connect the various forms of course material.
 On quizzes and the final, the big stuff matters, not the little introductory stories about the parks.
 Each chapter begins with some site-specific information about a national park (for example, that a lava flow dammed a river 35 million years ago at Florissant Fossil Beds, or that John Muir took Teddy Roosevelt out to Glacier Point in Yosemite and convinced him to hire rangers).
 Such specific material is included only to give you a better feel for the parks, and will not be on the tests.
 However, more fundamental information may be on a test, such as that Grand Canyon was carved by a river and Yosemite Valley was carved by a glacier.

-We will use the Calendar tab in ANGEL to post assignments, due dates, etc. Please refer to that information in order to keep on top of things!
+We will use the course calendar in Canvas to post assignments, due dates, etc. Please refer to that information in order to keep on top of things!

 We will cover the units of study at a rate of 1 unit per week.

-Units of study will open in ANGEL on Mondays at 3:00 p.m.
+Units of study will open on Mondays at 12:00 a.m.
 (All times are in Eastern Standard Time) and will remain available throughout the semester.
 Quizzes, surveys, practice quizzes, and the like will, however, will only be available for limited time periods.
 This is explained fully in the "Course Orientation".
-See the link in the left hand menu.

 All communications pertaining to GEOSC 10 should be carried out within Canvas.
 We endeavor to reply to your inquiry within 24 to 48 hours (often sooner) and to inform you in advance of occasions when this response time may be extended.
 Please remember to make allowances for communications that are sent late-night or during weekends, responses to such inquiries will likely take longer.